 30. Poured coffee on your cereal.

 While sleep deprivation comes with the parenting territory, it can be hard on the whole family.
-A baby that isn’t sleeping well is usually a cranky one.
+A baby who isn’t sleeping well is usually a cranky one.
 And usually, when baby doesn’t sleep, no one in the household sleeps.

 A well-rested baby makes for a happy baby.
-And a well-rested mummy makes for a much calmer morning that isn’t fuelled by breast milk coffee.
+And a well-rested mummy makes for a much calmer morning that isn’t fuelled by breastmilk coffee.